Kiuwan logo

 Rather than presenting it in terms of factors that could have occurred, it’s better to measure application security ROI in terms that you can control.
 Think about how much your company spends on its existing people, technology, and processes, and demonstrate how investing in application security can reduce the costs of each while enhancing profitability.
 Some examples are:

-• People — How much does your company spend on an entire development staff?
-An application security solution that boosts productivity by 10% could allow your CISO to reduce the number of developers from 10 down to 9, saving an entire employee’s cost.
+• People: How much does your company spend on an entire development staff?
+An application security solution that boosts productivity by 10% could allow your CISO to reduce the number of developers from 10 to 9, saving the cost of an entire employee.

 By calculating their application security metrics according to their existing business processes, security experts can more quantifiably prove the value of their tools to executives, making them more likely to invest when needed improvements arise.